gmurphy794/Mars_Data_Web_Scraping/README.md

-# Python Web Scraping Example
+# Mars Data Web Scraping Script

-This repository contains a Python webscraping script, used to scrape data from twitter, nasa, astrogeology.usgs.gov, and space_facts.com, store that data in a mondgoDB database, and render the data from that database on a separate HTML file.
-The scrape script can be activated through a button on the HTML file.
+This repository contains a Python webscraping script [scrape_mars.py], used to scrape data from twitter, nasa, astrogeology.usgs.gov, and space_facts.com, store that data in a dictionary to be later put in a mondgoDB database.

+The repository also contians a Python script [app.py] used to create a local Flask server to render the HTML file with the scraped data, run scrape_mars.py, and store and pull the scraped data into the database.

 Libraries Used:
 - Pandas
 - BeautifulSoup
 - Requests
 - Splinter
+- PyMongo
-- Pymongo
+- Flask